 The problem is that equine floating technique has never been consistently taught, let alone audited.
 You don’t get a radiograph or a blood panel telling you when you’ve done too much.

 That’s why this is so widespread.
-I’d estimate that more than 70% of practitioners are over-floating – removing too much occlusal surface, too often, in an attempt to “tidy up.”
+In my experience, a substantial proportion of practitioners are over-floating – removing too much occlusal surface, too often, in an attempt to “tidy up.”
 They’re not being reckless.
 They just haven’t been shown what good looks like.

 And here’s the truth: if you’re removing more than enamel points, without a clear functional reason, you’re not correcting a problem – you’re creating one.